UPDATED: Sept 28, 2019

 Back on July 3, 2019, The U.S. Food and Drug Administration (FDA), Centers for Disease Control and Prevention (CDC), and State partners released a notice about their investigation into a suspected link between pig ear treats and human cases of salmonellosis.

-On July 31, 2019, health officials released an update.
-Now, they’re reporting even more illnesses spanning across the US states.
+They’ve since released several updates.
+Now, they’re reporting even more illnesses spanning across US states.